mui/mui-x/docs/data/data-grid/row-selection/row-selection.md

 ## Row selection with filtering

-By default, when the rows are filtered the selection is cleared from the rows that do not meet the filter criteria.
-To keep those rows selected even when they are not visible, set the `keepNonExistentRowsSelected` prop.
+By default, when the rows are filtered the selection is cleared from the rows that don't meet the filter criteria.
+To keep those rows selected even when they're not visible, set the `keepNonExistentRowsSelected` prop.

 {{"demo": "KeepNonExistentRowsSelected.js", "bg": "inline"}}